Let a Pro Answer Your Renovation Questions

-Online Resource for Home Builders
+Online Advice for Home Builders

 This website provides the average homeowner with answers to commonly asked questions about the construction process.
 The goal is provide a resource for guidance around common questions related to new home construction or renovation projects.

 Purpose of this Website

 To provide simple and honest resources and answers to the general public regarding the construction process.

 To offer over 40 years of insight into the construction industry, that many times offers nothing but confusion, frustration and impossible conflicts, to normal individuals, outside the insider’s knowledge of the construction industry.

 To answer the questions without bias towards or against the architects design, the lawyer’s side of the argument, or the contractor’s money making interests.